OlivierLD/raspberry-coffee/NMEA-multiplexer/getstarted.md

 - `libxrtx`, to be installed (just once)
     - from a terminal, just do a `sudo apt-get install librxtx-java`
 #### Get the code
 We will clone the git repository.
-From a place of you choice (like your home directory), in a terminal, do a
+From a place of your choice (like your home directory), in a terminal, do a
 ```
 $ git clone https://github.com/OlivierLD/raspberry-coffee.git